 - Semi-aquatic turtles: These species should have a mixture of water (usually at least a few inches deep) and terrestrial environments.
 I usually advise that you have at least 25% of the tank filled with water for semi-aquatic turtles.
 A common semi-aquatic turtle species is the box turtle.

-Aside from the amount of water, it is also important that you have a big enough tank for your turtle.
-If you are shopping for a tank, I would suggest you check out this cheap tank on amazon.
+Aside from the amount of water and water changes, it is also important that you have a big enough tank for your turtle.
+If you are shopping for a tank, I would suggest you check out some of the tanks below:

 Water requirement for turtles

 Since just about all turtle species will reach a size of at least 5 inches as an adult, it is essential to have a tank that is at least 50 gallons.
 While a baby turtle can certainly live in smaller tanks that are 10 or 20 gallons, they will quickly grow out of them and you will need to buy a larger tank anyways.

 If you are unsure if your turtle is aquatic or semi-aquatic, you can look for clues on their feet.

 Webbed vs. non-webbed feet: An easy method to figure out how much water your turtle needs is to simply look at their feet.
 Check if their feet are webbed or not.
 Webbed feet turtles need more water while turtles with no webbing need more land.
 Aquatic turtle have webbed feet because it helps them swim.